reeddunkle/reeddunkle.github.io/_drafts/python-lambda-closures.md

 ### Closures Part II: Lambdas in Closures

 I will refer to what I covered in the [Introduction to Closures](http://reeddunkle.github.io/Intro-Closures-Python/).

-Navigate to the `closure_practice` directory (or anywhere you can play with some code).

-#### Exercise 4: Lambdas in Closures

 The inner functions we make in closures are better expressed with anonymous functions.